freakydude/freakydude.github.io/content/posts/2023-03-22-Install_Adxl345_Calibrate_Inputshaper_Sidwinder_X2/index.md

 - [Klipper Documentation](https://www.klipper3d.org/Overview.html)
 - [Mainsail Documentation](https://docs.mainsail.xyz/)

-Please leave comments, if something is wrong or missing.
-Or if you have questions.
+Please leave a comment if something is wrong or missing.
+Or if you have any questions.

-Enjoy!
+Have fun!

 If you like, buy me a coffee